-Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment (£1.233 billion) Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual buildings.
+Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual buildings.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the asset falls.
 It is estimated that the annual depreciation charge for buildings would increase by £1.756m for every year that useful lives had to be reduced.
-Assets held at fair value are revalued on a five year rolling basis by a professionally qualified Royal Institution of Chartered Surveyors (RICS) valuer, Additional valuations are carried out on an ad hoc basis outwith the tolling programme arrangements where it is deemed necessary.
-The valuer also assess assets not formally revalued for material movements and indexation is applied where applicable.
-The estimated effect of a 1% change in the rate used for valuations would be a change up or down of £9.645m.
-Pension Liability (£10.257 million) Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-The effects on the net pension liability of changes in individual assumptions can be measured and are detailed in Note 42.
-Pension Assets (£7.484 million) Estimation of the expected return on Pension Assets.
+Pension Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+The effects on the net pensions liability of changes in individual assumptions can be measured and are detailed in Note 42.
+Pension Assets Estimation of the expected return on Pension Assets.
 Part of the pension fund is invested in Level 3 Investments.
 The nature of these investments means there is a greater risk and more uncertainty over their valuation.
 There may be an impact on net pension scheme liabilities depending on the stock market.